JStoresund/notes-V25/nettverk/_nettverk.md

   - When frame received, switch records sender/location in switch table
   - Frame destination unknown: flood
   - Frame destination known: selective send to one link
-- Switches used extiensively in data centers and IXPs
+- Switches used extensively in data centers and IXPs
 - Virtual LANs (VLAN) over single physical infrastructure
   - Users can move office and still be on departments LAN
   - Lan in single broadcast domain